 An IT industry veteran of over 20 years of expertise in management, sales and channel/business development in Asia-Pacific brings a tremendous asset to Wasabi Technologies that’s committed to further growing its global footprint.

-Before joining Wasabi Technologies, Kaz Kuroda was a Managing Director for 128Technology, acquired by Juniper Networks in 2020, in Asia-Pacific to lead sales, channel and alliances, and system engineering.
-Prior to that, he served as a Division Director for the Global Communications Business Unit of Oracle Corporation in Japan where he was responsible for the strategic and operational leadership.
+Before joining Wasabi Technologies, he was a Managing Director of Asia Pacific at 128Technology, acquired by Juniper Networks in 2020, in Asia-Pacific to lead sales, channel and alliances, and system engineering.
+Prior to that, he served as a Division Director for the Communications Global Business Unit of Oracle Corporation in Japan where he was responsible for the strategic and operational leadership.
 Here Kaz led the business unit in Japan, Southeast Asia, Greater China, Middle East and Africa.